docsforadobe/after-effects-scripting-guide/docs/other/preferences.md

 **Example**

-If you have saved a setting named with the key name “trimPrecomps” in a section called “Precomp Cropper”, you can delete the setting by:
+If you have saved a setting named with the key name "trimPrecomps" in a section called "Precomp Cropper", you can delete the setting by:

 ```javascript
 app.preferences.deletePref("Settings_Precomp Cropper", "trimPrecomps");